AshokNandu-11/Portfolio/README.md

 How to use:
 1. Extract the ZIP.
 2. Edit `index.html` to update project descriptions, GitHub/LinkedIn links and my email.
-3. Replace `assets/Ashok_CV.pdf` with my actual resume PDF (named exactly like that or update link).
+3. Replace `assets/Ashok_CV.pdf` with your actual resume PDF (named exactly like that or update link).
 4. Deploy to GitHub Pages / Netlify / Vercel by pushing to your repo and enabling GitHub Pages or connecting the repo.

 Notes & prioritized fixes for your existing site: